 This measure reports on the social and emotional wellbeing of Indigenous Australians.
-This is a holistic concept.
-For Indigenous Australians, health is not just the physical wellbeing of the individual but the social, emotional and cultural wellbeing of the whole community (Dudgeon et al. 2014; Gee et al. 2014; SHRG 2004).
+This is a holistic concept for Indigenous Australians, health is not just the physical wellbeing of the individual but the social, emotional and cultural wellbeing of the whole community (Dudgeon et al. 2014; Gee et al. 2014; SHRG 2004).

-Overall: In 2012-13 in Victoria, the age-standardised rate for Indigenous Australians aged 18 and over who reported high or very high levels of psychological distress was 32%, compared with 11% for non-Indigenous Australians
+Overall: In 2012-13 in South Australia, the age-standardised rate for Indigenous Australians aged 18 and over who reported high or very high levels of psychological distress was 33%, compared with 12% for non-Indigenous Australians.

-Nationally, the age-standardised rate for Indigenous Australians aged 18 and over who reported high or very high levels of psychological distress in 2012-13 was 30%, compared with 11% for non-Indigenous Australians (Table 1.18.3, Figure 1.18.1).
+Nationally in 2012-13, the age-standardised rate for Indigenous Australians aged 18 and over who reported high or very high levels of psychological distress in 2012-13 was 30%, compared with 11% for non-Indigenous Australians (Table 1.18.3, Figure 1.18.1).

-Hospitalisation: From July 2013 to June 2015, the age-standardised hospitalisation rate for Indigenous Australians in Victoria for mental health-related conditions was 23 per 1,000, compared with 15 per 1,000 for non-Indigenous Australians.
-The highest hospitalisation rate for Indigenous Australians was in the 35-44 age group, at 44 per 1,000, compared with 20 per 1,000 for non-Indigenous Australians for this age group.
+Hospitalisation: From July 2013 to June 2015, the age-standardised hospitalisation rate for Indigenous Australians in South Australia for mental health-related conditions was 44 per 1,000, compared with 11 per 1,000 for non-Indigenous Australians.
+The highest hospitalisation rate for Indigenous Australians was in the 35-44 age group, where the rate was 82 per 1,000, compared with 16 per 1,000 for non-Indigenous Australians.

-Nationally, the age-standardised hospitalisation rate for mental health related conditions was 29 per 1,000 Indigenous Australians, compared with 16 per 1,000 for non-Indigenous Australians.
-The highest rate was in the 35-44 age group, at 52 per 1,000 for Indigenous Australians, compared with 22 per 1,000 for non-Indigenous Australians (Table 1.18.14 Vic, Figure 1.18.2).
+Nationally from July 2013 to June 2015, the age-standardised hospitalisation rate for mental health-related conditions was 29 per 1,000 for Indigenous Australians, compared with 16 per 1,000 for non-Indigenous Australians.
+The highest rate was in the 35-44 age group (52 per 1,000 for Indigenous Australians, compared with 22 per 1,000 for non-Indigenous Australians, compared with 22 per 1,000 for non-Indigenous Australians) (Table 1.18.14 NSW, Figure 1.18.2).